cloudtnt-rcl/RCL.CloudTnT.Specification/README.md

 DIDs are created using the [did:jwk method](https://github.com/quartzjer/did-jwk/blob/main/spec.md).
 This is the ony method supported.

 When creating a did:jwk, the [RSA](https://datatracker.ietf.org/doc/html/rfc8017) cryptographic algorithm should be used with a 2048 bit key size.
 Only RSA asymmetric keys are supported.
-The JWK should be directly included in the did:jwk.
+The [Json Web Key (JWK)](https://datatracker.ietf.org/doc/html/rfc7517) should be directly included in the did:jwk.

 DID should be in the form of a text (.txt) file.
 Issuers and holders should be allowed to download and save thier DID, as well as the associated private key.